Russia's war on Ukraine latest: Russia says 63 servicemen killed in Makiivka | Politics

 * Russian Defence Minister Sergei Shoigu said victory for Russia over Ukraine was "inevitable" as he hailed Russian soldiers' heroism in a New Year's video message.
 ZELENSKIY ADDRESS

-* Zelenskiy said Ukraine was waiting for 2023's first tranche of European Union (EU) macrofinancial aid in January after speaking to European Commission head Ursula von der Leyen.
+* Zelenskiy said Ukraine awaiting 2023's first tranche of European Union (EU) macrofinancial aid in January, after speaking to European Commission chief Ursula von der Leyen.
 QUOTE

 * "It is a huge tragedy.
 It is a huge tragedy that cannot ever be forgiven.
-That is why the New Year is sad," said Ukrainian soldier, Pavlo Pryzhehodskiy, 27, who had lost 12 of his comrades in a single night of fighting.
-(Compiled by Michael Perry, Alexandra Hudson)
+That is why the New Year is sad." -Ukrainian soldier Pavlo Pryzhehodskiy, 27, who had lost 12 of his comrades in a single night of fighting.
+(Compiled by Michael Perry, Alexandra Hudson and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)